Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Experiments

+\textbf{Comparison with Lseg} The co-existing approach, Lseg~\cite{li2022languagedriven}, proposes a solution to perform zero-shot semantic segmentation by incorporating CLIP feature in their pipeline.
+In contrast, our method employs CLIP to create soft embeddings for sentences, allowing us to address the mixed-data taxonomy and enhance the model's ability to generalize to zero-shot domains and labels by scaling up the training data.
+A quantitative comparison is presented in Fig.~\ref{Fig: cmp with lseg}, where the model is evaluated on different label sets with varying levels of granularity.
+While both methods demonstrate comparable performance on coarse labels, our approach produces superior segmentation results on refined labels.

-\subsection{Boosting Downstream Applications.}
+\subsection{Boosting Downstream Applications}

 \textbf{Boosting Monocular Depth Estimation.} We create pseudo semantic labels on multiple zero-shot depth datasets to boost monocular depth estimation.
 Following LeReS~\cite{Wei2021CVPR}, we train monocular depth estimation model on Taskonomy~\cite{zamir2018taskonomy}, DIML~\cite{kim2018deep}, Holopix~\cite{hua2020holopix50k}, and HRWSI~\cite{xian2020structure} and evaluate it on 5 zero-shot datasets.
 On these 9 unseen datasets, we create pseudo semantic masks and transfer them to pixel-wise language embeddings, whose dimensions are 512.
-During training, we employ the ResNet50 backbone and reduce the language embeddings dimension to 64 with a $1\times1$ convolution.
+During training, we employ the ResNet50 backbone.
+The language embeddings are feed to a $1 \times 1$ convolution to reduce the dimension from $512$ to $64$, which is added to the depth prediction network.
 Then we add the transferred embeddings to the image feature after the first $7\times 7$ convolution.
+The framework is shown in Fig.~\ref{Fig: depth prediction framework}.
 Results are shown in Table~\ref{Tab: Depth cmp}.
 Comparing with the baseline method `LeReS', adding our created embeddings can consistently improve the performance over all datasets.

 \textbf{Boosting Instance Segmentation.} Instance segmentation is another important fundamental problem.
 To demonstrate that our method can boost its performance, we create pseudo instance masks on sampled Objects365.
 The created pseudo labels have 7000K instance masks and 73 categories.
 We firstly train CondInst~\cite{tian2020conditional} on pseudo labels and then finetune it on COCO~\cite{lin2014microsoft}.
 Comparisons are illustrated in Table~\ref{Tab: Inst cmp}.
 With the ResNet-50 backbone, our method (`Ours(CondInst), 25\%COCO'), using only 25\% COCO data, can achieve comparable performance with the baseline method `CondInst', and can surpass other state-of-the-art methods with 50\% COCO data.
 When finetuned on the whole COCO, our method is (`Ours(CondInst), COCO') around 4\% AP higher than the baseline (`CondInst'), and is even better than many methods with ResNet-101 backbone.
 We can observe that the main improvement comes from the medium ($AP_{M}$) and large ($AP_{L}$) objects.